They Don’t Know What They’re Doing (Luke 23:18-43)

 A couple of thousand years later, things aren't that different.
 The apostle Paul called the message of the cross "foolishness to those who are perishing" (1 Corinthians 1:18).
 I know someone who got talking about the gospel to the person sitting beside him on an airplane.
 "What does the execution of a Jewish man by Romans two thousand years ago have to do with me?"
 In a sense, he's right.
 What could this have to do with us?
 Missing the significance of the cross is just as easy today as it was two thousand years ago.

-But Luke helps us out.
+Luke helps us.
 Luke describes the stories of two groups of people who didn't get it, and then he offers the stories of four people who help us understand what happened at the cross.
 So let's look at how we miss the message of the cross, and then how we can understand the message of the cross.
 Everything you need to understand the cross in a way that will change your life is right before us in this passage.

 Missing the Significance of the Cross